 - Lie on your back with your arms at your sides, feet flat on the ground and knees bent.

-- Raise your right foot off the ground and extend it straight, keeping your knees in line.
+- Raise your right foot off the ground and extend your knee straight, keeping your knees in line with one another and your hips.
 Hold this leg elevated throughout the motion.
+Maintain alignment of your hip, knee and ankle joints throughout the movement.

 - Press into your left heel and raise your hips up, contracting your glutes.